-Recently, we proposed hybrid control strategy, which enabled human-operator to switch between positionposition and position-speed command modes (Farkhatdinov [2007]).
+In [12], we proposed hybrid control strategy, which enabled human-operator to switch between position-position and position-speed command modes.
 Several rules for switching between position and speed control modes were designed also.
-In positionspeed strategy human-operator can stop the robot and keep zero velocity easily.
+In position-speed strategy human-operator can stop the robot and keep zero velocity easily.
 It can be achieved because of the dead-zone which removes sensitivity in control.
 But in this case human has no chance to move the robot accurate and correct its position.
 Position-position control strategy is more accurate, so that operator can easily move robot to the desired location.
 However position-position control mode is highly sensitive due to large scaling factor.

 Human-operator can decide what control strategy should be used.
 Position-speed command strategy is suitable for moving the mobile robot for a large distance, so that human operator can control the speed of the robot.
 Position-position control mode can be used for accurate positioning of the mobile robot.
-To do this it is always necessary to save current master's position during each switching.